aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/kafka-connect-debezium-tls-pg.md

 ## Overview

-Integrating Apache Kafka Connect with PostgreSQL using Debezium and mutual TLS (mTLS) enhances data security by requiring the client and server to authenticate each other.
+Integrating Apache Kafka Connect with PostgreSQL using Debezium and mutual TLS (mTLS) enhances data security by enforcing mutual authentication between the client and server.
+The configuration process establishes a secure and efficient data synchronization channel between Apache Kafka Connect and a PostgreSQL database.

 ## Prerequisites